Cory Asbury: 2012–2016: New Life Church, Bethel Music signing and Radiant Church

-After spending seven years at the International House of Prayer, Asbury and his family moved to Colorado Springs to join New Life Church where he assumed the role of associate worship pastor on June 1, 2012.
+After spending seven years at the International House of Prayer, Asbury and his family moved to Colorado Springs, Colorado to join New Life Church where he assumed the role of associate worship pastor on June 1, 2012.
 He led worship on Sunday morning and the Sunday night services as well as the Desperation Student Ministries on Wednesdays.
 On August 13, 2013, New Life Worship released Strong God, an album recorded live at New Life Church through Integrity Music, with Asbury singing "All to Him" and "Ascribe".
 Strong God peaked at No. 6 on Billboard's Christian Albums chart, and at No. 165 on the Billboard 200.
 Asbury also co-wrote "Fun" with Jon Egan and Jason Ingram for Desperation Band's live album, Banner (2014).

 In May 2015, Asbury was signed by Bethel Music and became a part of its Artist Collective.
 On March 11, 2016, Bethel Music released its eighth live album, Have It All, with Asbury singing on the song "Son of God", his first feature for Bethel.
 Have It All started at No. 2 on the Billboard Christian Albums Chart in its opening week with 25,000 copies sold, peaking at No. 12 on the Billboard 200.
 He has toured with Bethel Music and has also led worship at the Heaven Come Conference, an annual Bethel Music event launched in 2016.
 During his tenure there, he led worship during certain services organized at Bethel Church, the home base of Bethel Music in Redding, California.

 In December 2016, Asbury moved to Kalamazoo, Michigan, where he began serving as a worship pastor at Radiant Church.